 We look forward to welcoming you to the 2021 Sesi Midwest Entrepreneurship Conference and Skandalaris Business Plan Competition.

 This includes a major in entrepreneurship for College of Business (COB) students pursuing a bachelor's in business administration (B.B.A) program, a minor in entrepreneurship for students outside the COB, graduate certificate (both face-to-face and online) in entrepreneurship for anyone with a bachelor's degree and finally, a specialization in entrepreneurship for master's in business administration students.

 Skandalaris Business Plan Competition

-An annual entrepreneurship conference in February celebrating entrepreneurship, the event features notable business leaders/entrepreneurs.
-The conference is designed to foster an entrepreneurship culture in EMU.
-Students and instructors from the entire campus are invited to attend our free, flagship event presented by the center.
+An annual entrepreneurship conference in March celebrating entrepreneurship, the event features high school and college students from Midwest region and notable business leaders/entrepreneurs.
+The conference is designed to foster an entrepreneurship student culture in our region.
+Students and instructors and community members from our region are invited to attend this free, flagship event presented by the EMU's Center for Entrepreneurship.
 Our student organization(CEO Club) members take an active part in executing this event.